RikaGoldberg/quartzv4/content/notes/Communes, Crypto, and DAOs.md

 	> Politics inevitably surfaced, sometimes like an unwelcome guest a house party.
 At Bryn Athyn, a short-lived commune near Stratford Vermont, Houriet describes the general apathy of the members when one of them tries to figure out the legal details of buying the farm.
 And when conflicts arose, a political process was notably lacking.

+## Notes
+Are DAOs as idealistic as communes?
+Are DAOs disgruntled employees, battered by the system, who are refusing by creating something new from scratch..from the bottom up...

+The difference is that DAOs aren't reinventing the wheel.
+They are leveraging existing governance structures.
+Principles from democracy...

+Decentralized cities and countries are too mechanistic, like Walden II.
+Technocratic regimes are not good.

+The privatization of everything is also not good.